yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/writing_markdown.md

 ### Notes or alerts

-Use an alert shortcode for any text that you want to draw attention to.
+Use an _alert shortcode_ to draw the reader's attention to something.
+For example:

 For example:

 ```go-html-template
 {{%/* alert title="Note" */%}}